-Professor of Business and Dean of the Gies College of Age: 53 Business, University of Illinois at Urbana-Champaign been a member of the board of the Center for Audit Quality.
+Professor of Business and Dean of the Gies College of Business, University of Illinois at Urbana-Champaign been a member of the board of the Center for Audit Quality.
 Since 1999 he has been a Research Associate of the National Bureau of Economic Research.
-Since 2012, he has been a Manager of LLB Ventures, LLC.
+Since 2012 he has been a Manager of LLB Ventures, LLC.
 Since 2016 he has been a manager of Illinois Global Gateway LLC and since 2019 he has been Chair.
 He has served as manager of Brown Eagle Investments LLC since 2018, and since 2019 he has been a manager of University of Illinois Research Park.
 He has served on the advisory board of the Academic Engagement Network since 2018 and on the advisory board of the Tax Policy Center since 2013.
 He has served as a member of the Finance Committee of the Carle Foundation since 2020.
-Dr. Brown earned a B.A. from Miami University, an M.P.P. from Harvard University, and a Ph.D. in economics from the Massachusetts Institute of Technology ("MIT").
+He was named Executive Vice Chair of the Prairielands Council of Scouting BSA in 2022.
+Dr. Brown earned a B.A. from Miami University, an M.P.P. from Harvard University, and a Ph.D. in economics from the Massachusetts Institute of Technology.
 Dr. Brown provides expertise in the areas of finance, pension products, public policy and economics and qualifies as an "audit committee financial expert" under SEC guidelines.